Osteria Mozza pastas

 • Hollywood

 What is it?
 A fine dining institution offering the freshest seafood available and all the bells and whistles of a modern white tablecloth experience.
-For 17 years, the restaurant has won over scores of critics, Michelin inspectors and repeat visitors—and the artful eight-course dinner menu ($325) still remains impressive today.
+For nearly two decades, the restaurant has won over scores of critics, Michelin inspectors and repeat visitors—and the artful eight-course dinner menu ($325) still remains impressive today.
 This is two Michelin star-level luxury in the eyes of chef-owner Michael Cimarusti and co-owner Donato Poto, who ensures all diners receive a warm—and unstuffy—welcome.

 Why we love it: For serving a city next to the Pacific, Providence somehow still manages to showcase newer facets of seafood.
 Michael Cimarusti's mostly-aquatic menus deftly showcase the bounty of the West Coast, as well as the globe: Santa Barbara spot prawns and steelhead trout from the Quinault River in Washington can appear among the varied choices, depending on seasonality.
 His knack for finding the best product will make you focus on the perfect bite hanging from your fork, and nothing else.
 A recent renovation, pastry chef Mac Daniel Dimla's zero-waste chocolate desserts and a compelling non-alcoholic pairing ($125) reflect the restaurant's ability to keep up with the times—a distinction that other L.A.'s other veteran fine dining spots don't necessarily have.